martingeorgiu/spots_federated/readme.md

 ## TODO

-- parametrized loss function even with it's params (like weights), using argparse
+- use checkpoint instead of npy (what exactly is the difference?)
 - weight decay
 - momentum
-- chytrejsi rozdeleni datasetu aby vahy byly stejne
-- lepsi normalizace
+- better normalization
-- nejake vic kompenzace nerovnomerneho datasetu?
-- mozne dalsi pokusy
+- other compensations of imbalanced dataset
-  - oversampling a trochu undersampling
+  - oversampling a undersampling